strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 Feel free to play with the Content-Type Builder even further and add more fields to your content-types or create new content-types.
 Anytime you make such changes, deploy them again on Strapi Cloud, by running the appropriate `deploy` command, and see your hosted project updated within a few minutes.
 Magical, isn't it? 🪄
 :::

-## 📝 Part D: Add content to your Strapi Cloud project with the Content Manager
+## <Icon name="note-pencil" /> Part D: Add content to your Strapi Cloud project with the Content Manager

 Now that we have created a basic data structure with 2 collection types, "Restaurant" and "Category", and deployed your project to Strapi Cloud, let's use the Cloud to actually add content by creating new entries.

 <details style={{backgroundColor: 'transparent', border: 'solid 1px #4945ff' }}>
-<summary style={{fontSize: '18px'}}>Step 1: Log in to the admin panel of your new Strapi Cloud project</summary>
+<summary>Step 1: Log in to the admin panel of your new Strapi Cloud project</summary>

 ### Step 1: Log in to the admin panel of your new Strapi Cloud project